tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   * Point out to students that certain widgets cannot be used with other widgets.
 For example, users cannot pan and box zoom at the same time.
 One action has to occur first, and then the second widget option can be chosen.

   ![hvplot_all_actions.png](Images/hvplot_all_actions.gif)

+Transition into a live demo of the above information by opening the [solution file](Activities/03-Ins_hvPlot_Widgets/Solved/hvplot_widgets.ipynb) and walking students through how to manipulate hvPlots by using the widgets bar.

 Ask for any questions before moving on.